 - The flu is not just an annoyance or similar to a cold.
 You will feel awful for several days and will not feel up to working, doing chores or taking care of your kids.
-And 3,000 to 49,000 people die every year in the U.S. from the flu.
+In recent years, 12,000 to 56,000 people died in the U.S. from the flu.
 By mid-December 2019, there had been at least 4.6 million flu illnesses, 39,000 hospitalizations and 2,100 deaths from flu.

 - The flu shot is recommended for all pregnant women and can be given safely in any trimester.
 This means if you find out you’re pregnant in March, toward the end of the flu season, you should still get the shot.
-(I spent 10 years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.
+I spent eight years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.
 Plus, if a pregnant woman gets the shot, it offers some protection to her baby, which is important because babies younger than 6 months old cannot get the flu shot.

 You can’t get the flu from the flu shot